deyanp19/JScriptListenersExample/README.md

 ## CSS

 This simple code inllustrate the use of EVENT LISTENERS.
-They are attached to html evement and change in the state of that element(inpyt text box) reflects into the change of the function that listenes for keystrokes and changes an element on the same page.
+They are attached to html evement and change in the state of that element(input text box) reflects into the change of the function that listenes for keystrokes and changes an element on the same page.
 The example includes the data- attribute thatallows us to store anything as an attribute and this way distinguish element's marckup.

 https://deyanp19.github.io/JScriptListenersExample/